truecharts/public/docs/manual/indepth/certificates.md

 ### Self Signed certificates

 Self signed certificates are relatively straight forward and handled by Traefik itself.
-You just select "self signed" when adding a reverse-proxy to your App and Traefik does the rest!
+You just select the default TrueNAS certificate when adding a ingress to your App and Traefik does the rest!
 Please be aware that these certificates are not really secure, but are "good enough" for testing.

 ### Lets-Encrypt Certificates